ExpediaGroup/styx/docs/user-guide/admin-interface.md

 * `Threads` - a stack trace dump from all threads.

 * `Current Request` - shows the state of proxied HTTP requests inside Styx.
    A stack trace is shown if the request is being processed in the interceptor pipeline.
+   This feature must be activated by `requestTracking` flag in the Styx configuration.

 All endpoints are available from the admin menu: